 Diabetes is one of the most common life-long health conditions and affects around 3.5 million people in the United Kingdom alone – with a further 549,000 people who are living with the condition without even knowing it.

-People have the condition when the glucose levels in their blood is becomes too high for their body.
-This occurs when your pancreas fails to produce enough, or none at all, insulin to help glucose enter your body’s cells – known as Type 1 Diabetes.
+People have the condition when the glucose levels in their blood become too high.
+This occurs when your pancreas fails to produce enough insulin to help glucose enter your body’s cells – known as type 1 diabetes.